gweax/shortJS/README.md

 Sort of a JS1K with reversed goals.
 JS1k is to stuff as many presents as possible into Santa's bag.
 Short JS is to stuff that one present into Santa's trouser pocket.

+## Fineprint

+- Use elements of EcmaScript 5 only, no libraries, no DOM.
+- Code must be runnable in Node, Chrome and Firefox.
+- Only implement the function body.
+Don't change the signature.
+Don't change parameter names.
+- What counts is the length of the function body, including `return` and the usage of parameters.
+- Random means uniformly distributed pseudo random.

 ## The problems

 ### Get a random string of characters (current best: 100 Chars)